Prashant2344/kotukosecond/readme.md

 2. Composer have been used to handle the dependencies
 3. Twig have been used for template
 4. Bootstrap have been used for Admin and frontend
+5. All the html files are inside the views folder, admin backend is in admin folder and backend for frontpage is in root folder
+6. For Twig dependency run command "composer install"

 //For Database connection and table creation
 1. Create a database and add the database name in connection.php file in root folder.